Glenn Marsden

 - CHRO and chief people officer audiences setting the mental health agenda

-- Executive leadership offsites where wellbeing is on the strategy table, not the perks list
+- Executive leadership offsites where wellbeing is treated as a strategy issue

 - Senior leadership development programmes addressing perfectionism and burnout in high performers